 How Uber learned about user constraints with field tests

-Uber’s team realized the importance of user research when they conducted field tests with driver partners.
-One of the tests led to the discovery that a driver had set up his phone to save the number of the next ride as ‘Muppet.’
-Whenever he needed to call a rider, he could simply use the voice command ‘Call Muppet’ instead of physically navigating to the call screen and making a call.
+Uber’s team realized the importance of user research when they conducted field studies with driver-partners.
+One of the tests led to the discovery that a driver had set up his phone to save the number of the next ride as “Muppet.”
+Whenever he needed to call a rider, he could simply use the voice command “Call Muppet” instead of physically navigating to the call screen and making a call.

-Such learning would not have been possible for the Uber team had they not undertaken field tests to see what constraints the driver partners were working in.
+Such learning would not have been possible for the Uber team if they had not undertaken field tests to see the constraints the driver-partners were working in.
 They could then take this learning and improve their app with design decisions that help drivers overcome this common issue.

 How Buffer validated feasibility with early feedback

-One of the biggest reasons to do user research is to get feedback from your users in the initial stages of development.
-Whether that’s a minimum viable product (MVP) or a beta release to test the waters, get feedback from your users as early as possible.
-Correcting course in the beginning is much easier than saving a sinking ship, which is exactly what developing features and functionality without validation will do to your plans.
+One of the biggest reasons to do user research is to get feedback from your users in the initial stages of product development.
+Whether that’s a minimum viable product (MVP) or a beta release to test the waters, correcting course in the beginning is much easier than saving a sinking ship, which is exactly what developing features and functionality without validation will do to your plans.

-In Buffer’s case, it was as simple as creating a landing page for the product and seeing how many people signed up.
+In Buffer’s case, they chose to create a landing page for their product to see how many people signed up.
 A two-page promo was all of what was first released.

 To further test whether users would be willing to pay for such a service, Buffer introduced another page so that users would have an additional step and click to go through before they registered.
 Users who were still willing to go through the added friction and sign up indicated the potential feasibility of such a product.